-Indoor air pollutants include:
+Indoor air is often contaminated by pollutants that include:

 - Bacteria and viruses